 One of the top reasons we encourage our patients to never skip their dental cleaning every six months is so that we can catch problems early on.
 Catching a cavity in its earlier stage will prevent it from getting worse or causing severe toothache.
 If you encounter a severe toothache all of a sudden, we suggest you take the following steps.
 First, rinse your mouth out with water.
 This will help dislodge any debris that might be stuck between your teeth.
 Next, brush and floss your teeth to remove the debris.
 If your toothache persists after these steps, try taking some over the counter pain relievers.
-If you find that the pain becomes worse or experience a fever or swelling with it, please contact us for immediate assistance.
+If you find that the pain becomes worse or experience a fever or swelling with it, please contact us.

 When a tooth becomes infected, you may experience a dental abscess.
 An abscess is a pocket of pus that either develops near the tip of the tooth root or alongside the gumline.
 Abscesses can occur from untreated cavities, dry mouth, injury or from eating a high sugar diet.
 You might experience symptoms like fever, facial swelling, sensitivity, and throbbing pain.
 If the abscess ruptures, you will experience pain relief and a gross salty taste in your mouth.
 If you think you have a dental abscess or infected tooth, please contact us for immediate assistance.